Using psychology to learn psychology

 • Would you bet your exam results on this one study?

-• What else would you want to know?
+• What else would they want to know to make a decision?

 Decide